 The performance expectations for workforce set out in the operating plan refer to actions on working lives of doctors and clinical placements that are captured via the separate Breakthrough programme update.
-In terms of workforce numbers, slides 20-22 provide an overview.
-Key messages and risks are summarized on slides 18 and 19 of the report, the headlines being that agency WTE are below plan, and bank and substantive WTE are above plan and as a result, pay bill is above plan.
+In terms of workforce numbers, slides 18-23 provide an overview.
+Key messages and risks are summarized on slides 18 and 19 of the report, the headlines for February being that agency Whole time Equivalent (WTE) are below plan and lower than January levels.
+Bank and substantive WTE are above plan, and both are higher than January.
+The number of WTE overall has increased between January and February (34,302 to 34,479) and is 1,061 above plan.